Bulk Pine Wood for Sale

-White Pine (pinus strobus) is a large pine species native to the Great Lakes Region and Newfoundland.
-The Menominee Forest’s cool, humid climate is ideal for the growth of this deciduous tree.
-Once extensively logged in its natural habitat, the Menominee Forest represents one of the few remaining old growth forests containing harvestable levels of white pine.
+White Pine (pinus strobus) is a large pine species native to the Midwest and Newfoundland.
+The Menominee forest’s cool, humid climate is ideal for the growth of this deciduous tree.
+Once extensively logged in its natural habitat, the Menominee Forest represents one of the few remaining old-growth forests containing harvestable levels of white pine.
 White pine’s straight trunks were often used in the manufacturing of ship masts in the 18th century.

-Eastern White Pine is an easily-workable soft wood with a straight and even grain.
-Its color varies from a light brown with reddish hue, to nearly white.
+Eastern White Pine is an easily-workable softwood with a straight and even grain.
+Its color varies from a light brown with a reddish hue, to nearly white.
 As the wood ages, the color tends to grow darker.
-White pine is easily workable, takes staining well and bonds well with glue.
+White pine takes staining well and bonds well with glue.

 In a free-growth environment, White pine can grow at a rate of four feet per year, making it a sustainable wood resource.
 It can grow to a height of 60-100 feet high, with a 2-4 foot trunk diameter.

 Eastern White Pine hardness is rated as 380 lbf on the Janka hardness scale, one of the softest woods.
 White Pine is a very popular lumber for construction due to its easy-to-cut nature and common availability.